-A 6/B in English Language or English Literature and a 6 grade in one of the humanities.
+A grade 6 in English Language or English Literature and a grade 6 in one of the humanities.

-A Level Politics is highly regarded by the universities and the professions.
-Politics A Level is particularly relevant for those wishing to study Politics or International Relations at University, the two fastest growing degree subjects in the country.
-In addition, it gives an invaluable grounding in the nature of law that is prized by law departments and the skills and knowledge are valued in areas of business and industry.
-As well as learning the process of government and political issues and debates in the UK and USA, you will develop the transferable and highly desired skills of analysis, structured reasoning, concise presentation, research, empathy and understanding.
-These skills will be directly relevant to those seeking to pursue careers in law, business, public service, civil service (including ambassadorships), media, publishing or academic research.
-The skills are also a useful supplement to other areas of research.
+A Level Politics is a highly regarded qualification.
+It is particularly relevant for those wishing to study Politics or International Relations at university, two of the fastest growing degree subjects in the country.
+A Level Politics is also one of the best options for those considering a Law degree.
+As well as learning the process of government and studying political issues and debates in the UK and USA, you will develop transferable skills of analysis, evaluation and research methodology.
+A Level Politics will also help you to become a more empathetic and compassionate young person.

+These skills will be directly relevant to those seeking to pursue careers in law, business, the civil service, the public sector, the media, publishing and academic research, amongst many others.

-In the Lower Sixth students will study for two papers covering British government and British politics.
-The politics unit will cover ideas of democracy and participation, the party structure, the role of elections, who votes for whom and the role of the media in elections.
-The government side will cover the UK constitution, Parliament, executive, the inter-relationship of these branches and the role of rights and the judiciary.
-There will also be sections on political Ideas, including Conservatism, Socialism, Liberalism, Feminism and Nationalism.
-We will be studying the meaning of these ideas, key thinkers, and divisions and controversies surrounding them.
+In the Lower Sixth students study two units, British government and British politics.
+The politics unit covers the ideas of democracy and participation, the party structure, the role of elections, voting behaviour and the role of the media in elections.
+The government side covers the UK constitution, Parliament, the executive, the judiciary and the inter-relationship of these branches.
+There are also sections on the key political ideas of conservatism, socialism, liberalism and feminism.

-In the Upper Sixth, the course will look at the comparative nature of British and American politics.
-In addition to learning about the workings of the American political system, including the Constitution, political representation, elections, the Supreme Court, the presidency and Congress, students will learn how to draw and make comparisons between the British and American systems.
+In the Upper Sixth, the course considers the comparative nature of British and American politics.
+In addition to learning about the workings of the American political system, including the Constitution, political representation, elections, the Supreme Court, the presidency and Congress, students will learn to make comparisons between the British and American systems.

-Assessment is based on three exams, each of two hours length, sat at the end of the Upper Sixth.
+Assessment is based on three exams, each two hours in length, sat at the end of the Upper Sixth.
+The course provides a fascinating insight into the political systems and cultures operating on both sides of the Atlantic.